(from the CIA World Factbook)

-Libya has proven oil reserves estimated at 48 billion barrels, making it one of the top 10 oil-rich countries in the world.
+Libya has proven oil reserves estimated at 48.4 billion barrels, the most in Africa.

 Colonel Moammar Gadhafi ruled Libya from 1969 to 2011.
 In the 1970s and 1980s, he was known for supporting Palestinian terrorist groups.
 In the late 1990s, Gadhafi made steps toward rapprochement with the West.